microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 #### initializingFromExisting

 The `initializingFromExisting` method is called each time the DataObject is loaded _except_ the first time it is created.
-Note that you _do not_ need to overload this method in order to load data in your distributed data structures.
-Data already stored within DDSes is automatically loaded into the local client's DDS during initialization; there is no separate load step that needs to be accounted for.
+Note that you _do not_ need to implement this method in order to load data in your distributed data structures.
+Data already stored within DDSes is automatically loaded into the local client's DDS during initialization; there is no separate load event handler that needs to be implemented by your code.

-In simple scenarios, you probably won't need to overload this method, since data is automatically loaded, and you'll use `initializingFirstTime` to create your data model initially.
-However, as your data model changes, this method provides an entrypoint for you to run upgrade or schema migration code as needed.
+In simple scenarios, you probably won't need to implement this method, since data is automatically loaded, and you'll use `initializingFirstTime` to create your data model initially.
+However, as your data model changes, this method provides an entry point for you to run upgrade or schema migration code as needed.

 #### hasInitialized

 The `hasInitialized` method is called _each time_ the DataObject is loaded.
 One common use of this method is to stash local references to distributed data structures so that they're available for use in synchronous code.
-Recall that retrieving a value from a DDS is _always_ an asynchronous operation, so they can only be retrieved in an async function.
+Recall that retrieving a value from a DDS is _always_ an asynchronous operation, so they can only be retrieved in an asynchronous function.
 `hasInitialized` serves that purpose in the example below.

 ```ts